braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 ### Configuring geofences for background reporting

-By default, geofences are only monitored in two instances:

-1. Your app is in the foreground.
+By default, geofences are only monitored if your app is in the foreground, or it has `Always` authorization (which monitors all application states).
-2. All application states _if_ the user has granted you `Always` authorization.

-To receive geofence events even if your app is in the background or you have `When In Use` authorization, add the `Background Mode -> Location updates` capability to your Xcode project and enable the `allowBackgroundGeofenceUpdates` configuration.
+However, you can choose to monitor geofence events when your app is in the background or when it has `When In Use` authorization by adding the `Background Mode -> Location updates` capability to your Xcode project and enabling `allowBackgroundGeofenceUpdates`.
+This let's Braze extend your app's "in use" status by continuously monitoring location updates.

-When this setting is enabled, Braze extends your app's "in use" status by continuously monitoring location updates.
-This behavior only applies when your app is in the background, not when its suspended.
-When your app re-opens, background processes will be paused and foreground processes will be prioritized instead.
+`allowBackgroundGeofenceUpdates` only works when your app is in the background.
+When it re-opens, it's existing background processes are paused, so foreground processes can be prioritized instead.

 {% alert important %}
 To prevent battery drain and rate limiting, be sure to configure `distanceFilter` to a value that meets your app's specific needs.
 Setting `distanceFilter` to a higher value prevents your app from requesting your user's location too frequently.